ibm-cloud-docs/cis/dns.md

     Required Fields: Name, Content
     Optional Field: TTL (Default value is Automatic)

+**Note**: The first time you order a dedicated certificate Domain Control Validation (DCV) process occurs, which generates a corresponding TXT record.
+If you delete the TXT record, the DCV process happens again when you order another dedicated certificate.
+If you delete a dedicated certificate, the TXT record corresponding to the DCV process is not deleted.

 ### NS Type record

 To add this record type, valid values must exist in the **Name** and **Name Server** fields.
 A **TTL** also can be specified from the dropdown menu, with the default value of 'Automatic'.